MicrosoftDocs/power-platform/power-platform/admin/manage-email-notifications.md

 ---
 # Manage email notifications to admins

-The Dynamics 365 apps service team regularly sends email notifications to the administrators in your Dynamics 365 apps organization.
+The service team regularly sends email notifications to the administrators in your  organization.
 Now, with a simple approach of mailbox rules, you have complete control over who should receive these email communications.
-As an administrator, you can set up mailbox rules to automatically redirect email communications from Dynamics 365 apps (crmoln@microsoft.com) to additional recipients that you choose.
+As an administrator, you can set up mailbox rules to automatically redirect email communications from model-driven apps in Dynamics 365, (crmoln@microsoft.com) to additional recipients that you choose.
 For example, you can add to the list of recipients:

-- People outside of your Dynamics 365 apps organization, such as your partners.
+- People outside of your organization, such as your partners.

 - People inside and outside of your company.

-  All redirected emails retain the original sender context, such as Dynamics 365 apps (crmoln@microsoft.com).
+  All redirected emails retain the original sender context, such as model-driven apps in Dynamics 365 (crmoln@microsoft.com).

   You can automatically redirect the email notifications in [!INCLUDE[pn_ms_Exchange_Server_2010_short](../includes/pn-ms-exchange-server-2010-short.md)] or later versions.
 You can also set up automatic email redirection in the following deployments: